tiranmi2-pixel/Fama-Macbeth-1973-Replicatioon-Project/README.md

 - `Table3_FamaMacBeth_Corrected.xlsx`

 ##  License

-This project is licensed under the MIT License.
+This code is freely available for anyone to use, replicate, and modify for research, educational, or commercial purposes under the MIT License.

+**If you use this replication in your work, please provide appropriate credit by:**

+- Citing the original Fama & MacBeth (1973) paper
+- Acknowledging this replication repository in your work.

-## 📚 Citation
+## Citation

 Fama, E. F., & MacBeth, J. D. (1973).
 Risk, Return, and Equilibrium: Empirical Tests. *Journal of Political Economy*, 81(3), 607–636. [https://doi.org/10.1086/260061](https://doi.org/10.1086/260061)